Arnold Schwarzenegger: Governor of California

 Schwarzenegger announced his candidacy in the 2003 California recall election for Governor of California on the August 6, 2003, episode of The Tonight Show with Jay Leno.
 Schwarzenegger had the most name recognition in a crowded field of candidates, but he had never held public office and his political views were unknown to most Californians.
-His candidacy immediately became national and international news, with media outlets dubbing him the "Governator" (referring to The Terminator movies, see above) and "The Running Man" (the name of another one of his films), and calling the recall election "Total Recall" (yet another movie starring Schwarzenegger).
+His candidacy immediately became national and international news, with media outlets dubbing him the "Governator" (referring to The Terminator movies, see above) and "The Running Man" (the name of another one of his films), and calling the recall election "Total Recall" (another movie starring Schwarzenegger).
 Schwarzenegger declined to participate in several debates with other recall replacement candidates, and appeared in only one debate on September 24, 2003.

 On October 7, 2003, the recall election resulted in Governor Gray Davis being removed from office with 55.4% of the Yes vote in favor of a recall.
 Schwarzenegger was elected Governor of California under the second question on the ballot with 48.6% of the vote to choose a successor to Davis.
 Schwarzenegger defeated Democrat Cruz Bustamante, fellow Republican Tom McClintock, and others.
 His nearest rival, Bustamante, received 31% of the vote.
 In total, Schwarzenegger won the election by about 1.3 million votes.
 Under the regulations of the California Constitution, no runoff election was required.
 Schwarzenegger was the second foreign-born governor of California after Irish-born Governor John G. Downey in 1862.

 Schwarzenegger is a moderate Republican.
 He says he is fiscally conservative and socially liberal.
 On the issue of abortion, he describes himself as pro-choice, but supports parental notification for minors and a ban on partial-birth abortion.
 He has supported gay rights, such as domestic partnerships, and he performed a same-sex marriage as governor.
 However, Schwarzenegger vetoed bills that would have legalized same-sex marriage in California in 2005 and 2007.
 He additionally vetoed two bills that would have implemented a single-payer health care system in California in 2006 and 2008, respectively.

 Schwarzenegger was entrenched in what he considered to be his mandate in cleaning up political gridlock.
 Building on a catchphrase from the sketch "Hans and Franz" from Saturday Night Live (which partly parodied his bodybuilding career), Schwarzenegger called the Democratic State politicians "girlie men".